GoXLR-on-Linux/goxlr-utility/README.md

 **You should not run the GoXLR Daemon as root!**

 ## Interacting with the GoXLR
-There are two methods for communicating with the daemon and the GoXLR, `goxlr-client` (a command-line configuration utility), and the embedded [Web UI](https://github.com/GoXLR-on-Linux/goxlr-ui).
+There are two methods for communicating with the daemon and the GoXLR, an embedded WebUI and the `goxlr-client` command line configuration utility.

-### goxlr-client
-The GoXLR Client allows for complete configuration of the GoXLR via the command line.
-This could be useful for situations where automation of commands and configurations are needed, or you simply don't like the provided UI!

-The option list for the CLI is pretty extensive, but reasonably well documented, all parameters, options and their descriptions can by found via `goxlr-client --help`

 ### Web UI
 Introduced in 0.2.0, the GoXLR daemon now has a web configuration utility available (by default) at